updated: December 30, 2022

 9. How much time does it take to make a video?

-The amount of time it takes to make a video, from research to publishing, depends on the type of subject.
+The time it takes to make a video, from research to publishing, depends on the type of subject.
 Some are just easier to make than others.
-This could be because of the time period, information available, or the size and duration of the event.
+This could be because of era, information available, or the size and duration of the event.

 The shortest time I spent was 2,5 hours per 1 minute of video (The Batavia).